Lesson 1: Introduction to TypeDB

 $m has size_kb > 1024 ^ 2;

-Notice how the same declarative language is used for the definition of rules as we previously saw in our TypeQL query.
-Rules can be used to augment query results in real-time, and can be applied in sequence, in parallel, and recursively with other rules.
-TypeDB’s rule-inference engine will automatically figure out in which order rules should be applied.
+Notice how the same declarative language is used for the definition of functions as we previously saw in our TypeQL query.
+Functions can capture simple or complex logic, and recursively interact with other functions.
+Function execution is automatically optimized like any other query.

 Schema continuity